sourcegraph/sourcegraph-public-snapshot/doc/admin/executors/deploy_executors_binary.md

 ### **Step 6:** Start receiving workloads

 If you use the systemd service, simply run `systemctl start executor`, otherwise run `executor run`.
-Your executor should start listening for jobs now!
-All done!
+Your executor should start listening for jobs now and be visible under the `Executors > Instances` section of the Site Configuration.